sqm-autorate/sqm-autorate/README.md

    If you want the value in `upload_base_kbits` or `download_base_kbits` to be 30 megabits/second, enter `30000`.

-   The base values of `upload_base_kbits` and `download_base_kbits` should usually be lower than the nominal or maximum rate that your ISP provides in their sales literature.
+   The base values of `upload_base_kbits` and `download_base_kbits` should usually be close to or a little lower than the nominal or maximum rate that your ISP provides in their sales literature.
 The base values that you provide are not hard maximums, _sqm-autorate_ will increase the rate above this whenever it calculates that it is possible.

    Note too that the script uses the "acceptable" rates calculated using `upload_min_percent` and `download_min_percent` as the lowest setting speed setting it will use to control latency.